puffscoin/ens/docs/userguide.rst

 ::

-    ethRegistrar.finalizeAuction(web3.sha3('name'), {from: eth.accounts[0], gas: 500000});
+    puffsRegistrar.finalizeAuction(web3.sha3('name'), {from: puffs.accounts[0], gas: 500000});

 Once called, the winning bidder will be refunded the difference between their bid and the next highest bidder.
-If you're the only bidder, you get back all but 0.01 eth of your bid.
+If you're the only bidder, you get back all but 0.01 puffs of your bid.
 The winner is then assigned the name in ENS.

 If you are the winning bidder, congratulations!